rusty-bits/octool/README.md

 -h  print help/usage message

 -o x.y.z  select OpenCore version number to use e.g. `-o 0.7.4`
- - without this option, octool will make a quick guess as to which version to use
+ - without this option octool will make a quick guess as to which version to use based on the INPUT config.plist, if no INPUT config.plist is provided, octool will default to the latest version of OpenCore

 -v  print octool version information and booted OpenCore version if the var is in NVRAM, then exit